High-level panel to debate solutions to the Mediterranean refugee crisis

 - St John's College

-Before studying at Cambridge, I served for almost five years as a judge in the administrative branch of the French judiciary.
-I specialized in immigration and asylum cases, a field I had previously discovered as a volunteer in a French NGO providing help to asylum seekers.
-In addition, I have also worked as a speechwriter for the President of the French Republic, as a member of the editorial board of an international affairs newsmagazine, as an expert for the French Ministry of Culture on legal issues raised by digital arts, and as an adjunct lecturer at Sciences-Po and ENS.
-My interests and previous experience have led me to conduct research in migration studies at both master’s and Ph.D. levels.
+Before studying migration history at Cambridge, I served for almost five years as a judge in the administrative branch of the French judiciary.
+I specialized in immigration and asylum cases, a field I had previously discovered as a volunteer in French NGOs providing help to asylum seekers.
+In addition, I have also worked as a speechwriter for the President of the French Republic, as a member of the editorial board of an international affairs newsmagazine, and as an adjunct lecturer at Sciences-Po, ENS and other French universities.